benolot/voiceline-guessing-game/README.md

 # Voicedle

-Voicedle is a daily guessing game inspired by Wordle, Heardle, Spotle, Gamedle, and all of the many other guessing games.
+Voicedle is a guessing game inspired by Wordle, Heardle, Spotle, Gamedle, and all of the many other guessing games.
 Users are given three chances to guess a video game character from three clips of a voice line or sound effect that character makes.

 ## Developing